mmontossi/sql_views/README.md

   products.category = 'Guitar'
 ```

-Run the migration to register the view:
+Run the migration:
 ```
 $ bundle exec rake db:migrate
 ```

-## Usage

-If you need to make a change, update the sql and then:
+If you need to make a change, update the sql and run a migration with:
 ```ruby
 class ChangeGuitarsView < ActiveRecord::Migration
   def change